Our Shanghai air quality article discussed government efforts to reduce Shanghai air pollution in 2013.

 This good news, however, was tempered with figures released by China's Environmental Protection Ministry showing that air quality actually worsened in the Yangtze River Delta region, encompassing Shanghai, in the first half of 2014 due to an increase in Ozone levels.

-Ozone is a problem in Shanghai during the summer months.
-Average levels increased by 12.8 percent in the Yangtze River Delta region in the first half of 2014 compared to the first half of 2013.
+Ground-level ozone (O3) is a problem for Shanghai especially in the summer months as volatile organic chemicals (VOCs) react with sunlight to produce ozone.
+Average levels increased by 12.8% in the Yangtze River Delta region in the first half of 2014 compared to the first half of 2013.

-Shanghai expats are familiar with the hazards of PM 2.5 particulate matter, but Ozone is another serious pollutant which can also damage our health.
+Shanghai expats are familiar with the hazards of PM 2.5 fine particulate matter, but ozone is another serious pollutant which can also damage our lungs.

-According to the WHO, Ozone is a major factor in asthma morbidity and mortality.
+According to the World Health Organization (WHO), ozone is a major factor in asthma morbidity and mortality.
 It can cause breathing problems, trigger asthma, reduce lung function and cause lung diseases.

-China's Ministry of Science and Technology issued the draft of a five-year air pollution control project in March 2015 in which they recognized ozone must also be tackled.
+China's Ministry of Science and Technology issued the draft of a five-year air pollution control project in March 2015 in which they acknowledged that ground-level ozone must also be tackled.

-Government officials told a conference on pollution that the average density of PM2.5 pollutants actually rose 14 percent in Shanghai in the first three months of 2015, from the equivalent period of 2014 to 66 micrograms per cubic meter.
+Government officials told a conference on pollution that the average density of PM2.5 pollutants rose 14% to 66 ug/m3 in the first three months of 2015 compared to the first quarter of 2014.

 According to the report: "The increase was mostly due to dust from building sites, vehicle emissions and a fluctuating climate.”